Regenerating New Mexico

 Catalyzing Landscape-scale Regeneration of Farming Communities and their Ecosystems

-NM Healthy Soil is starting a new initiative aiming to achieve landscape-scale restoration and food system change as an expression of a larger and lasting impact of soil health improvement.
+Partner organizations New Mexico Healthy Soil, High Water Mark, Ecotone Landscape Planning, and Trees Water & People have started a collaborative initiative with the goal of achieving landscape-scale restoration and food system change as an expression of a larger and lasting impact of soil health improvement.

 Key elements: